avrebarra/avrebarra/README.md

 # Halo!

-Hi, I'm Avre.
-A senior software engineer (4+ YOE) based in Indonesia.
+Hi, I'm Avre Barra.
+A senior software engineer (5+ YOE) based in Indonesia.

-Currently working at LinkAja.id, a fintech company in Indonesia.
 My niches are Go, Ruby, NodeJS, TypeScript, and some others.

 --